-The Experimental Study Group (ESG) is a close-knit academic program geared primarily toward motivated first-year students who wish to take an active role in their MIT education.
-Each year 55 freshmen, nine staff members, and approximately 40 upperclass teaching assistants (most of whom were in ESG as freshmen) participate in the program.
+The Experimental Study Group (ESG) is a close-knit academic program geared primarily toward motivated first-year undergraduate students who wish to take an active role in their MIT education.
+Each year 55 students, nine staff members, and approximately 40 upper-level teaching assistants (most of whom were in ESG as first years) participate in the program.
 Staff members are selected for their teaching ability and strong interest in community-based education and are drawn from the departments of Biology, Chemistry, Mathematics, Physics, and the School of Humanities, Arts, and Social Sciences.

 In place of lectures and large classes, ESG students participate in small interactive classes (typically fewer than 12 students), discussion-based seminars, study groups, and tutorials.
 Almost all the core subjects in biology, chemistry, mathematics, and physics are offered through ESG, as well as an experimental CI-H writing class which combines writing and product design, a CI-H class that teaches production of educational video, and two HASS-H philosophy subjects.
-Although ESG can be a full-time activity for freshmen, students may take one or two subjects outside of ESG, including a Freshman Advising Seminar.
+Although ESG can be a full-time activity for first years, students may take one or two subjects and seminars outside of ESG.

 ESG's small classes are structured to be active learning environments with plenty of opportunity for lively discussion, question-and-answer sessions, student presentations, and peer-led problem-solving sessions.
 ESG also promotes educational innovation by encouraging staff and students to design and teach experimental 6-unit seminars that combine theory and practice.
-Seminars this past year include such diverse offerings as The Chemistry of Sports; Programming Physics: E&M with Python; Drugs and the Brain; and Confronting the Alien in Alienation.
+Seminars this past year include such diverse offerings as The Chemistry of Sports; Programming Physics: E&M with Python; Why Can't We Get Along; Poetry Beyond the Page; and Many Interesting Things.

-The Program in Media Arts and Sciences (MAS) offers a special freshman program emphasizing research at MIT's internationally known Media Lab.
-In the freshman program, instructors connect research topics in the Media Lab to core physics and chemistry subjects, and students learn firsthand how research is carried out.
+The Program in Media Arts and Sciences (MAS) offers a special first-year program emphasizing research at MIT's internationally known Media Lab.
+In the first-year program, instructors connect research topics in the Media Lab to core physics and chemistry subjects, and students learn firsthand how research is carried out.

 The Program in Media Arts and Sciences is part of the School of Architecture and Planning.
 It is housed in the Media Lab, which carries on advanced research in the invention and creative use of technology to enhance communication and expression.

-Up to 24 freshmen in the MAS Freshman Program are introduced to the learning-by-apprenticeship mode that characterizes MAS.
-During the fall term, students may choose to take part in one of several MAS Freshman Advising Seminars, and take MAS.110 Fundamentals of Computational Media Design, with hands-on design exercises looking at the intersection between expression and technology.
+Up to 24 first-year students in the MAS First-Year Program are introduced to the learning-by-apprenticeship mode that characterizes MAS.
+During the fall term, students may choose to take part in one of several MAS first-year advising seminars, and take MAS.110 Fundamentals of Computational Media Design, with hands-on design exercises looking at the intersection between expression and technology.
 In the spring term they take MAS.111 Introduction to Doing Research in Media Arts and Sciences, which includes documenting and presenting research results.
 In conjunction with MAS.111, all students participate through the Undergraduate Research Opportunities Program (UROP) in one of the research projects at the Media Lab.

-In the spring, students may elect to take one or two additional subjects.
-In 1.016[J] Design for Complex Environmental Issues: Building Solutions and Communicating Ideas (9 units), small teams develop and expand aspects of the solutions proposed in the fall.
-SP.360 Terrascope Radio (12 units) fulfills a Communication Requirement (CI-H credit) as students produce a professional-quality radio program on an aspect of the year’s subject.
+In the fall class, 12.000 Solving Complex Problems, students develop solutions to the year's theme problem and defend them in front of a panel of global experts in a presentation that is webcast live worldwide.
+In the spring, two optional subjects are available to Terrascope students.
+In 1.016[J] Design for Complex Environmental Issues: Building Solutions and Communicating Ideas, students design and prototype specific technologies that address aspects of the year's problem.
+SP.360 Terrascope Radio fulfills a Communication Requirement (CI-H and HASS-A credit) as students produce a professional-quality radio program on an aspect of the year's Terrascope issue.

 Students fulfill General Institute Requirements by attending mainstream core subjects with other first-year students.

-Terrascope students are advised by faculty and staff affiliated with the program.
-Fieldwork and close interactions with researchers and others are an important part of the Terrascope experience.
-Terrascope students attend weekly lunch seminars during which researchers and others speak about their work.
-Students in the program can choose to participate in a weeklong field trip over spring break to a site related to the year’s work.
-Past locations have included Abu Dhabi, India, California, Costa Rica, and South Africa.
+Terrascope students are advised by faculty and staff affiliated with the program, and close interactions among first-year students, upper-level students, faculty, staff, and alumni are an important part of the Terrascope experience.
+Students attend weekly lunches and participate in other program activities.
+They can also choose to participate in a weeklong field trip over spring break to a site related to the year's work.
+Past locations have included the Netherlands, New Mexico, India, Alaska, and Iceland.

-Seminar XL is a collaborative undergraduate learning experience in which groups of four to six students meet for 90 minutes twice per week to share their understanding of course concepts and problem-solving methods.
-Each group is guided by a facilitator who is a research scientist, a graduate student, or an upperclass undergraduate student who previously earned an A in the course.
-Although the Office of Minority Education (OME) historically has sponsored the program for first-year students, OME encourages upperclass students to enroll as well.
-First-year students can receive course credit provided they attend at least 80 percent of the working group sessions, while upperclass students must register as listeners.
+Seminar XL is a collaborative undergraduate learning experience in which groups of three to seven students meet for 90 minutes twice per week to share their understanding of course concepts and problem-solving methods.
+Each group is guided by a facilitator who is a postdoctoral fellow, a graduate student, or an upper-level undergraduate student who previously earned an A in the course.
+Although the Office of Minority Education (OME) historically has sponsored the program for first-year students, OME encourages upper-level students to enroll as well.
+First-year students can receive up to three units of credit per Seminar XL class provided they attend at least 80 percent of the group sessions, while upper-level students must register as listeners.

 For more information about Seminar XL, Seminar XL LE, and other OME services, visit the Office of Minority Education, Room 4-107, 617-253-5010, or visit the OME website.

-In the first term and IAP, freshmen are graded on a pass or no-record basis.
+In the first term and IAP, first-year students are graded on a pass or no-record basis.
 They receive grades of P, D, or F in all subjects they take, where P indicates C or better performance (C- with modifier used within MIT).
-Freshmen receive no credit for subjects with D or F grades and these subjects do not appear on their transcripts.
+First-year students receive no credit for subjects with D or F grades and these subjects do not appear on their transcripts.

-Freshman grading is designed to ease the transition from high school by giving students time to adjust to factors like increased workloads and variations in academic preparation.
+First-year grading is designed to ease the transition from high school by giving students time to adjust to factors like increased workloads and variations in academic preparation.
 Students are encouraged to improve time-management skills and develop more mature attitudes about learning.
-A, B, and C grades are used during the second term so that freshmen can begin the progression to regular A–F grading in the sophomore year.
+A, B, and C grades are used during the second term so that first-year students can begin the progression to regular A–F grading in the sophomore year.